 - Coat the pan with oil and heat it over medium heat.

-- Pour the batter into the hot pan using an ice cream scoop.
+- Pour the batter into the hot pan using an ice cream scoop or a 1/4 measuring cup.
 Let it cook until you start to see bubbles.
 Turn them over and continue cooking for 2 minutes.
 Transfer them on a plate and repeat the same steps with the remaining batter.

 - Stack them on a plate.
 Sift powdered sugar over them and garnish with fresh strawberries.

-Powdered sugar and strawberries for garnish are not included in the nutritional facts.
+Toppings and garnishing ingredients are not included in the nutritional facts.